RBVI/clusterMaker2/README.md

+# This is git repository for the Cytoscape 3 clustering app: clusterMaker

+TODO:
+1) Fix BiClusterView
+2) Add support for BiClustering routines:
+ * Cheng & Church
+ * BiMine
+ * BicFinder
+3) New potential cluster algorithms
+ * CIDR (Lin, Troup, Ho, Genome Biology 2017)
+ * SPICi (Speed and Performance In Clustering)

 7 JUNE - 23 AUGUST 2021 Google Summer of Code by Maija Utriainen

 Implementing remote dimensionality reduction techniques using similar approach to last years remote network clusterers (see below).